academyhq/academyhq.github.io/_posts/2019-06-28-spring-boot-2-oauth2-authorization-server.md

 We declare the above class to be both a Spring Boot application (using the `@SpringBootApplication` annotation), as well as an OAuth authorization server (using the `@EnableAuthorizationServer` annotation).

+Finally, remove the `src/test/java/spring/boot/oauth2/resource/server/AppTest.java`.
+This auto-generated test class uses JUnit 4, while we will be using JUnit 5 in this guide.

 ### Configure Authorization Server
 Since we want our authorization server to create JWT tokens signed using `RS256` algorithm, we need to generate a private signing key and configure our application.
 You can use OpenSSL to generate the signing and verifier keys.
 For example, to generate a 2048 bit RSA key pair do the following: